 St. Norbert College strongly encourages every student to study abroad; therefore, we allow each student's entire financial aid package to be applied towards the cost of a program for one semester of off-campus study.

 Students who choose a St. Norbert College exchange program for at least one of their semesters abroad may use their financial aid package for two semesters of study abroad.
 Please note that the Washington Semester is considered an off-campus program, hence students wishing to participate in the Washington Semester and a study abroad program must choose an exchange program if they want to use their financial aid for two semesters off-campus.

-Tuition waiver and tuition exchange students must select an exchange program in order to utilize their scholarship.
+Tuition waiver and tuition exchange students must select an exchange program in order to utilize their tuition waiver.
 These students must attend St. Norbert College for two consecutive semesters prior to participating in study abroad.

 Please familiarize yourself with the information found on the Finances page.

 Please contact Financial Aid with any questions or concerns.

 How will the Study Abroad Office prepare me for my semester abroad? | top